Targeted News Service logo

 Tennessee Hospital Association Raises Concerns Over Proposed Medicare Payment Revisions (10)

 WASHINGTON, Sept.
 16 -- The Tennessee Hospital Association (THA) has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) expressing significant concerns regarding proposed changes in the Outpatient Prospective Payment System (OPPS) and other Medicare-related payment rules for calendar year 2026.
-In their letter, THA advocates on behalf of over 160 healthcare facility members, outlining the potential financial impact more ST
+In their letter, THA advocates on behalf of over 160 healthcare facility members, outlining the potential financial impact these proposed policies may have on hospitals in more ST

 Tissue Regenix Advocates For Improved Reimbursement Policies To Enhance Access To Advanced Wound Care (10)